- Research article

 Electronic supplementary material

 Additional file 1: Table S1: Calculation of the average technical variance of proteomics experiments via repetitive measurement of technical replicates.
+Table S2.
 Evaluation of biological depth of proteomics in brain samples in regard to applied ionising radiation dose.
 Table S3.
 Calculation of the average technical and biological variance of transcriptomics experiments via overlapping target genes.
 Table S4.
 List of quantifiable cortical and hippocampal proteins at different radiation doses using proteome analysis.
 Table S5.
 List of genes quantified by the arrays “PI3k/Akt signalling pathway”, “synaptic plasticity” and “circadian rhythm”.
 Table S6.
 Protein list of significantly changed cortical and hippocampal proteins found in mass spectrometry-based ICPL approach.
 (XLS 2 MB)

 Authors’ original submitted files for images